Some people may have told you that cold email is dead.

 2. Don’t send the same email to everyone

-Most companies receive a lot of emails from people offering their products and services.
+Most companies receive a lot of unsolicited emails from people offering their products and services.

 While not all of these emails may actually get read, it’s likely that the people receiving them have a really good eye for spotting relevant emails.

-Generic cold email templates, on the other hand, put people off.
+Generic mass emails, on the other hand, put people off.
 Templates are fine to use, but that doesn’t mean those templates can’t be made unique for each individual recipient.
 Make sure you add copy/images that relate to them and only them to show that they aren’t just another company to you.

 If you can, it’s always better to start your email off with custom content to make a good impression from the beginning.
 For example, instead of speaking about your business straight away, you could start the email by congratulating them on a recent achievement, or perhaps by mentioning a certain aspect of their website, products, or services that you like.